chipmuenk/pyfda/docs/source/manual/input_info.rst

 how well they are met.
 Failed specifications are highlighted in red.

 The **Doc$** checkbox selects whether docstring info from the corresponding python module is displayed.
-The **RTF** checkbox selects Rich Text Format for the
+The **RTF** checkbox selects Rich Text Format for the documentation.

 The **FiltDict** and **FiltTree** checkboxes are for debugging purposes only.